codingBeast25/Blockchain-based-File-Storage/README.md

 | Difficulty #4 | 0.00366    | 0.03813    | 0.32095    | 0.02145    |
 | Difficulty #5 | 0.04403    | 3.10820    | 1.53688    | 1.50288    |

-<h4>Why First Algorithm is better than Second one?</h4>
+<h3>Why First Algorithm is better than Second one?</h3>

-<h5> Probability of Valid output & running time </h5>
+<h4> Probability of Valid output & running time </h4>

-Based on the output of the POW Comparison.py file, we can conclude that for lower difficulty levels, the running time does not vary significantly.
+Based on the output of the POW_Comparison.py file, we can conclude that for lower difficulty levels, the running time does not vary significantly.
 However, for higher difficulty levels, the first algorithm, where the nonce is generated at random, can be faster.
 One reason for this is that transactions are added concurrently while POW is still running.
 If a new transaction is added after POW has started running, the entire equation to generate hash will change, and the ultimate nonce value will change compared to the previous value POW was searching for.
 In 2nd algorithm, previously tested nonce will not be repeated even though there is still a probability that previous nonce can be the solution.

 For Example,